Amalou99/data-ing-journey/Apache_Spark/Documentation.md

 ![Alt text](./spark_Presentation.jpg "Spark")

+- Apache Spark Core : It provides distributed task distribution, scheduling, and basic read/write functionalities.
+- Spark SQL: Spark SQL is a module in Spark that provides a programming interface for querying structured and semi-structured data using SQL, HiveQL, or DataFrame APIs.
+- Spark Streaming: Spark Streaming enables processing and analyzing real-time streaming data.
+It ingests data in mini-batches and performs parallel processing on the live data stream.
+- MLlib (librairie Machine Learning): is Spark’s scalable machine learning library.
+- GraphX: is a graph processing library that provides an API for graph computation and analysis.

 ## Spark and Hadoop

 Spark can use Hadoop in two ways — one is storage and the second is processing.
 Since Spark has its own cluster management computation, it uses Hadoop for storage purposes only.